DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 `MISSING` prevents actions requiring arm movements.
 3. **Knocked Down** Getting up prevents a Dealer from making more than 1 action on their turn, and their movement speed is halved.
 4. **Blinded, Deafened** At the start of their turn, a Dealer makes a `MISSING` spell-casting attribute of the creature causing the effect.
-If Miss, they fraw Lower Hand (2) for any action requiring the relevant sense.
+If they fail, they draw Lower Hand (2) for any action requiring the relevant sense.
-6. **Outnumbered** Dealers may delay their turn to co-occur with another player Dealer.
+5. **Outnumbered** Dealers may delay their turn to co-occur with another player Dealer.
 For each additional Dealer attacking the same target within 1 space, attacks are made with an additional +1 modifier.
-7. **Knocked Out** Knocked out Dealers are unable to act until treated by a Craft check or a Healing Power (`MISSING` + number of turns since effect onset).
+6. **Knocked Out** Knocked out Dealers are unable to act until treated by a Craft check or a Healing Power (`MISSING` + number of turns since effect onset).
 Knocked Out Dealers remain unconscious for a length of time determined by the GM.
 If a Knocked Out Dealer is attacked further, the player begins an Epic Event alone.
-Each additional hit requires a Check with a GM determined TC that the player may respond to with one or more cards to pass an unknown DC as the Great Void calls out to them.
+Each additional hit requires a Check with a-GM determined TC that the player may respond to with one or more cards to pass an unknown DR as the Great Void calls out to them.

 ### Health and Armor